Gaussian Behavior of Quadratic Irrationals: Introduction

-We wish to study the probabilistic behavior of the continued fraction expansion of a rqi number $x$, with respect to some cost $C$.
-When the set $\mathcal{P}_N$ is endowed with the uniform probability $\mathbb P_N$, the restriction $C_N$ of the cost $C$ to $\mathcal{P}_N$ is a random variable, and we are interested in the probabilistic behaviour of the sequence $(C_N )$.
-Our first main result exhibits an asymptotic Gaussian behaviour for this sequence of random variables.
+We study the probabilistic behavior of the continued fraction expansion of a rqi number, with respect to some cost $C$.
+When the set $\mathcal{P}_N$ is endowed with the uniform probability $\mathbb P_N$, the restriction $C_N$ of the cost $C$ to $\mathcal{P}_N$ becomes a random variable.
+Our first main result exhibits the asymptotic Gaussian behavior for the sequence $(C_N)$.

 \begin{theorem} Consider the set ${\cal P}$ of the reduced quadratic irrational numbers $x$, endowed with the size $\epsilon$.
-With a cost of moderate growth, associate the additive cost $C$ on the set ${\cal P}$.
+With a non zero cost of moderate growth, associate the additive cost $C$ on the set ${\cal P}$.
 Then, the following holds on the set ${\cal P}_N$ of reduced quadratic irrational numbers $x$ with $\epsilon(x) \le N$, for $N \to \infty$:

 \begin{itemize}